meccaLeccaHi/pymoth/README.md

 **or**
 2c. `$ conda create --name <env_name> --file requirements.txt` to install a conda virtualenv.

+Built for use with Unix systems - not tested in Windows.
+- Requires Python 3

 Uses [Decimal](https://docs.python.org/3/library/decimal.html) module* for floating point arithmetic to avoid representation errors (more info [here](https://docs.python.org/2/tutorial/floatingpoint.html)).
 *Unlike hardware based binary floating point, the decimal module has an alterable precision (defaulting to 28 places).
 In this case, we rounded to four decimal digits.